joncampbell123/dosbox-x/README.md

 Future development experiments
 ------------------------------

 Scattered experiments and small projects are in experiments/ as proving grounds for future revisions to DOSBox-X and it's codebase.

 These experiments may or may not make it into future revisions or the next version.

 Comments are welcome on the experiments, to help improve the code overall.

 There are also patches in patch-integration/ for possible feature integations in the future.
+We have already integrated many community-developed patches into DOSBox-X in the past.

 See also [General TODO.txt](PLANS/General%20TODO.txt) for some plans of future DOSBox-X developments.